zzhikai/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `LinkedOUT` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add an applicant**

 **MSS**

-1. User requests to list persons
+1. User requests to add a new applicant
-2. AddressBook shows a list of persons
+2. LinkedOUT confirms the applicant details with user
-3. User requests to delete a specific person in the list
+3. LinkedOUT shows the updated list of applicants
-4. AddressBook deletes the person

     Use case ends.

 **Extensions**

+* 1a.
+Applicant name is invalid

+    * 1a1.
+LinkedOUT shows an error message

+      Use case resumes at step 1.

+* 1b.
+Phone number is invalid

+    * 1b1.
+LinkedOUT shows an error message

+      Use case resumes at step 1.

+* 1c.
+Email address is invalid

+    * 1b1.
+LinkedOUT shows an error message

+      Use case resumes at step 1.

+* 1c.
+Address is invalid

+    * 1b1.
+LinkedOUT shows an error message

+      Use case resumes at step 1.

+* 1d.
+Job applied for is invalid

+    * 1d1.
+LinkedOUT shows an error message.

+      Use case resumes at step 1.

 * 2a.
-The list is empty.
+User rejects applicant details

+    * 2a1.
+LinkedOUT does not add the applicant
+    * 2a2.
+LinkedOUT shows original list of applicants

+      Use case resumes at step 1.

+**Use case: View an individual applicant**

+**MSS**

+1. User requests to view an individual applicant
+2. LinkedOUT shows the individual applicant

     Use case ends.

-* 3a.
-The given index is invalid.
+**Extensions**

+* 1a.
+Applicant does not exist

-    * 3a1.
-AddressBook shows an error message.
+    * 1a1.
+LinkedOUT shows an error message

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 **Use case: View list of all applicants**